fredwu/jquery-slideshow-lite/README.md

-# Inline Confirmation plugin for jQuery
+# Lightweight Slideshow plugin for jQuery

 A while ago I was asked to make a simple slideshow.
 My initial thought was, there must be a ton of solutions available for jQuery, I could easily draw inspiration from them.